 We select our wetland, river and flow restoration projects through a state-wide, competitive process.
 We choose high-priority projects that bring significant ecological and community benefits to the Commonwealth.
-Once we’ve selected a project to the Priority Project list, we work with the project owner and other project team members to bring the project to fruition.
+Once a project is selected as a DER Priority Project, we work with the project owner and other project team members to bring the project to fruition.

 For project locations, see our DER Priority Projects Map